 3.12.5 The area is well-connected and easily accessible by public transport providing the opportunity to create new developments of greater density.
-However, the area has distinct a lack of clarity in character with large pockets without a sense of place, and is severed by the existing transport infrastructure.
+However, the area has a distinct lack of character with large pockets without a sense of place, and is severed by the existing transport infrastructure.
 Public realm improvements should seek to establish a unified character to help tie new and existing development together and create connections across the existing road and rail infrastructure.
 This should help establish an area that is identifiable through character and services, while providing intensified development along the main routes and elsewhere within the area.